Joash-JW/Auto-DCA/README.md

 > Dollar-cost averaging (DCA) is an investment strategy in which an investor divides up the total amount to be invested across periodic purchases of a target asset in an effort to reduce the impact of volatility on the overall purchase.
 The purchases occur regardless of the asset's price and at regular intervals. (*From Investopedia*)

-:white_check_mark: Do: Recommended to first try this out with a paper trading account and modify this application to suit your needs.
+:warning: Recommended to first try this out with a paper trading account and modify this application to suit your needs.

 ## Getting Started
 ### Directory Structure